 What’s great about buying a subscription box for Father’s Day is it can be your last-minute Father’s Day gift option.
 You can order it online, print something out to slip in dad’s card, and soon enough his first subscription box will be on his doorstep.

 If none of these whet your whistle or seem like something your dad would want for Father’s Day, please check out my blog post on the most popular subscription boxes by state.
 Based on where your dad lives, you might find some Father’s Day surprise ideas.

-If you like to do your shopping online in one place, I’ve actually put together a Father’s Day shopping list on Amazon.
+If you like to do your shopping online in one place and are not interested in subscription boxes, I’ve actually put together a Father’s Day shopping list on Amazon.
 I’m calling this shopping list “Father’s Day Gift Ideas for the Hip Dad.”

 This shopping list could also work if you’re reading this post long after Father’s Day and are looking for what to buy dad for his birthday or what to buy your dad for Christmas or Chanukah.
 I guess at some point I need to rename this shopping list simply “Awesome Gifts for the Hip Dad.”

 Peloton dads are a thing

 Is the dad in your life–father, son, husband, grandfather–a Peloton devotee?
 Then you’ll definitely want to check out my blog post about gifts for Peloton lovers.
 I’ve got some great present ideas in there for the Pelo-obsessed.